 - Excel 2013, Outlook 2013, PowerPoint 2013, Project Professional 2013, Project 2013 SP1, Word 2013, or a later version of the Office client, if you are testing or running an Office Add-in specifically for one of these Office desktop clients.
 Office desktop clients can be installed on premises or via Click-to-Run on the client computer.

 If you have a valid Office 365 subscription and you do not have access to the Office client, you can download and install the latest version of Office.

 One of the following as the default browser: Internet Explorer 11, or the latest version of Microsoft Edge, Chrome, Firefox, or Safari (Mac OS).

 Client requirements: OS X desktop

-Outlook for Mac, which is distributed as part of Office 365, supports Outlook add-ins.
-Running Outlook add-ins on Outlook for Mac has the same requirements as Outlook for Mac itself: the operating system must be at least OS X v10.10 "Yosemite".
-Because Outlook for Mac uses WebKit as a layout engine to render the add-in pages, there is no additional browser dependency.
+Outlook on Mac, which is distributed as part of Office 365, supports Outlook add-ins.
+Running Outlook add-ins in Outlook on Mac has the same requirements as Outlook on Mac itself: the operating system must be at least OS X v10.10 "Yosemite".
+Because Outlook on Mac uses WebKit as a layout engine to render the add-in pages, there is no additional browser dependency.

-The following are the minimum client versions of Office for Mac that support Office Add-ins:
+The following are the minimum client versions of Office on Mac that support Office Add-ins.